suhaspsr/MLE-Azure-Capstone/README.md

 ## Model Deployment

+The AutoML VotingEnsemble method has better accuracy at 90.23% compared to hyperparameter tunned Logistic Regression model with 84%.
+AutoML has 6% better performance than the tunned LR model.
 As the AutoML classification model out performed tunned Logistical Regression model, I proceeded to deploy this model in Azure.
 I obtained the scoring script from the best run as well as used the current environment settings for the deployment.